oleglr/xyz-trading-automation/src/components/BottomActionSheet/README.md

 - If dragged down more than 100px, the sheet will automatically close
 - The sheet smoothly animates back to position if not dragged far enough
 - Works with both touch devices and mouse interactions
+- Visual feedback when the handle is pressed (changes color and slightly scales up)